-UniCredit plans bid for Commerzbank: FT
+Unicredit could be spoiler in Deutsche Bank tie-up with Commerzbank

 The FT reported that one of the parties might decide to walk away from the talks, adding a significant announcement could be made as early as this weekend, citing people briefed on the discussions.

-The Commerzbank board is due to decide on April 9 whether to intensify merger talks with Deutsche Bank or back away from a deal, German business weekly WirtschaftsWoche said on Wednesday.

-Reporting by Gaurika Juneja in Bengaluru and Tom Sims in Frankfurt; Additional reporting by Christoph Steitz; Editing by Gopakumar Warrier and David Holmes
+Reporting by Gaurika Juneja in Bengaluru and Tom Sims, Andreas Framke and Hans Seidenstuecker in Frankfurt; Additional reporting by Christoph Steitz; Editing by Gopakumar Warrier and David Holmes